University of New Hampshire - Main Campus Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At UNH, approximately 71% of students took out student loans averaging $10,152 a year.
 That adds up to $40,608 over four years for those students.

-How Much Money Do UNH Graduates Make?students who graduate from UNH with a bachelor's degree go on to jobs where they make an average salary of $51,400 in their early years.
+How Much Money Do UNH Graduates Make?students who graduate with a bachelor's degree from UNH make about $51,400 a year during their first few years of employment after graduation.
 This is good news for future UNH graduates since it is 29% more than the average college graduate's salary of $39,802 per year.

 Location of University of New Hampshire - Main Campus